Can Humidifiers Make You Sick?

 The purpose of any humidifier is to hold the standing water used for creating the mist.
 It will then evaporate it through a damp wick system, and then blow out the moistened air.

 If the water that is evaporated is sterile, this is not an issue.
-However, the reservoir used for holding the water is the perfect environment to promote bacteria and mold growth.
+However, the reservoir used for holding the water is the perfect environment to promote bacteria and mold and mildew growth.

 Once the humidifier has become infected, your appliance has become the perfect distribution system for pathogens.
 As the mold spores and germs are blown into the air, they are going to hunt for a new warm and moist area to grow.
 Often, this means your sinus cavities or lungs.

 There is some good news.
-It is pretty easy to keep your humidifier from becoming a petri dish.
-All you need to do is clean it regularly.
+It is pretty easy to keep your humidifier from becoming a bacterial petri dish.
+All you need to do is regular cleaning.

 Even if your humidifier does not have a filter (which is typical with a warm mist humidifier) you may still get sick if you do not keep it cleaned.
 This is a water-based machine, but it is not a sterilizer and it is not self-drying.